• Skip to primary navigation

 Nerve Transfer

-In some cases, a nerve transfer may be used instead of a nerve graft for a nerve that is damaged but not separated from the spinal cord.
+In some cases, a nerve transfer may be used instead of a nerve graft for a damaged nerve but not separated from the spinal cord.
 In this case, a transfer can be more targeted than a graft and may restore more sensation and movement to the affected muscle.

 Other types of surgeries may help children with brachial plexus injuries recover more movement or sensation.
 These may include muscle or tendon transfers.

-This is most often done when surgery on the nerves is not possible because it has been delayed to the age of 12 months or older.
+This is most often done when surgery on the nerves is not possible because it has been delayed until the age of 12 months or older.

 Severing and reconnecting muscles and tendons can restore some motion to affected arms and joints.
 Other surgeries that can help a child with brachial plexus injury include removing scar tissue from damaged nerves, shoulder and elbow reconstructions, and arthroscopic surgeries.